Use Bicep to manage secrets

 Use secure parameters

 When you need to provide secrets to your Bicep deployments as parameters, use the @secure() decorator.
-When you mark a parameter as secure, Azure Resource Manager avoids logging the value or displaying it in the Azure portal, Azure CLI, or Azure PowerShell.
+When you mark a parameter as secure, Azure Resource Manager avoids logging the value or displaying it in the Azure portal, the Azure CLI, or Azure PowerShell.

 Avoid outputs for secrets